QUICK ANSWER

 "I am on a tight budget."
 Pass Florida ($39.99 one-time) is the most cost-effective app option.
 Barron's ($20 to $25) is the cheapest supplement.
 Together they cost less than $65 and give you a Florida-specific question bank plus a physical reference.
 That combination is less expensive than one month of most subscription services.

 "I want everything in one place (video, questions, study guide)."
 Kaplan comes closest to an all-in-one solution with video, audio, and questions in one app.
-The tradeoff is subscription pricing and reported accuracy concerns in user reviews.
+The tradeoff is price variability and reported accuracy concerns in user reviews.

 Frequently Asked Questions